nelopauselli/esp8266-telnet-server/README.md

 # esp8266-telnet-server
 A telnet server on esp8266 open to extend the commands

 _This code was written using [PlatformIO](https://platformio.org/) and [vscode](https://code.visualstudio.com/).
-Would you like the code as Arduino IDE friendly?... tell me!_
+Would you like This code to be compatible with the Arduino IDE?... tell me!_

 # Getting started
 ```cpp